-It is in this context that the City Council is opting for renovation as a tool for tackling social inequalities and improving quality of life.
-It is also promoting the development of energy-transition policies that enable the city to reduce its dependency on fossil fuels and cut down on greenhouse-effect gas emissions and atmosphere-polluting emissions.
-It also aims to foster the sector's local economic activities linked to renovation and to ensure the quality and safety of its architectural heritage.
+The City Council backs renovation as a tool for tackling social inequalities and improving quality of life.
+Likewise, it promotes the development of energy transition policies that enable the city to reduce its dependency on fossil fuels and cut down on greenhouse gas emissions and atmosphere-polluting emissions.
+It also aims to foster local economic activity linked to renovation and to ensure the quality and safety of the city’s architectural heritage.

-It is in this context that the City Council has designed a strategy for urban redevelopment based on three cornerstones: the social, the environmental and the economic.
+In this context, the City Council has designed a strategy for urban renewal based on three areas, namely, the social, environmental and economic spheres.

-The measures provided for which will be deployed under the framework of the renovation strategy for 2016-2019 will be very large in scope and affect several areas.
+The measures planned, which will be rolled out as part of the renovation strategy for 2016-2019 will be very broad in scope and affect several areas.
 Action will be taken on residential buildings, flats, municipal buildings and urban complexes/public space.

-of the cost of voluntary installation of photovoltaic panels (for producing electricity) and solar thermal panels (for producing sanitary hot water)
+of the installation cost of photovoltaic panels (for producing electricity) and solar thermal panels (for producing hot water)